 Instead, hemp is the focus of more medical-based applications.
 Multiple studies to ascertain all of their potential benefits occur regularly now that we have legal access to the plant.

-5 Reasons Why People are Moving to Smokable Hemp5 Reasons Why People are Moving to Smokable Hemp
+5 Reasons Why People are Moving to Smokable Hemp

-Instead of dreading that confusing field, let’s take a look at the most common reasons someone might seek smokable hemp.
+Instead of dreading that confusing field, let’s examine the most common reasons someone might seek smokable hemp.

 1. Hemp is Federally Legal